Syria pro-government forces enter Afrin to aid Kurds against Turkey

 Erdogan said he had previously reached an agreement with Russian President Vladimir Putin and Iran’s President Hassan Rouhani, Assad’s main international backers, to block Syrian government support for the YPG fighters.

+The commander in the pro-Assad alliance said Russia had intervened to “delay the entry of a large (number of) Syrian army forces” into Afrin.

-He described the pro-government fighters coming to the YPG’s aid as Shi‘ite militias, and said they would pay a heavy price.
+Erdogan described the pro-government fighters coming to the YPG’s aid as Shi‘ite militias, and said they would pay a heavy price.

 YPG media adviser Rezan Hedo denied Erdogan’s assertion that the convoy had turned back under Turkish artillery fire, but he gave no details on its size or composition.
 A Britain-based monitoring group, the Syrian Observatory for Human Rights, said one convoy had entered Afrin while another turned back.